Specific Area Message Encoding: In use

-Internal use only:
+Internal use only

-Receiver decoders that comply to the CEA standard will neither display the messages below, nor activate a warning tone if applicable.
+Receiver decoders that comply with the CEA standard will neither display the messages below, nor activate a warning tone if applicable.
 While the message will be stored in memory, it will not be displayed to the user.
 The FCC has also designated these event codes as being for "internal use only", and not for display.
 Environment Canada lists these messages as "Administrative Bulletins".